bozsahin/ceng444/project-material/project1/README.md

 <ol>

-<li>Each project is individual, and meant to be original effort.
+<li>Each project is individual work, and meant to be original effort.
 Sorry we cannot accept group projects.

 <li> Language spec is same for both projects, which is XPLN in the upper directory.